 Multi-Year Phased Removals of Infested, Dying Ash Trees.

-For budget reasons, the City is unable to remove all the dying ash at once, so this will be done in phases over the next few years.
-For 2018, the 40+ ash trees in the worst condition or causing the highest risk to public safety were slated for removal.
-The largest concentration of these trees is in the East Row neighborhood, primarily along Washington Avenue (a reminder of why it is a poor practice to plant only one species along street segments).
+For budget reasons and to avoid dramatic losses of canopy, the City will not remove all the dying ash at once.
+It will instead be done in phases over the next few years.
+The largest concentration of these trees is in the East Row neighborhood, mostly along Washington Avenue (a reminder of why it is a poor practice to plant only one species along street segments).

 Thankfully we have a number of trees that are not showing signs of any infestation, as well as some trees that are being treated by the adjacent property owner on an ongoing basis.
-No healthy ash trees will be removed.
+Please note that no healthy ash trees will be removed.

-Figure 1: Location of all ash trees in Newport under public managment.
-(2018)
+Figure 1: Location of all ash trees in Newport under public management as of 2017.

 Figure 2: 2018 Removals.
-Map of all publicly-managed trees in Newport (green), with tree removals set for 2018 (orange).
+Map of all publicly-managed trees in Newport (green), with ash trees removed in 2018 (in orange).

 1. Why isn’t the City treating any ash trees?
 There indeed are treatments available for management of ash trees, though treatment must be applied every two years in perpetuity.
 Because of this need for ongoing applications, treatment is often expensive.
 Additionally, once an ash is showing signs of infestation, the treatments then only prolong the life of the tree by a few years and removal is eventually required regardless.